Jack Walker, Department Chair

 - Geographic Information Systems

 Geomatics provides the opportunity to work primarily outdoors, exclusively in an office, or in some combination of the two.
-Geomatics attracts individuals who enjoy working outdoors, as well as those who enjoy working indoors with computers, advanced technology, and high-tech instruments.
-Career employment is available in rural and urban areas.
+Geomatics attracts individuals who enjoy mathematics, history, making maps, using advanced software and high-tech instruments.
+Career employment is available in rural and urban areas throughout the nation.

 The United Nations has adopted its first resolution, A Global Geodetic Reference Frame for Sustainable Development, recognizing the importance of a globally coordinated approach to geodesy – the geomatics discipline focused on accurately measuring the shape, rotation, and gravitational field of the earth.